 1. On the Driver Priorities page, review the priority values entered and make changes as desired.

-2. On the Ribbon in the Values group, click Normalize.
+2. On the ribbon in the Values group, click Normalize.
 Notice the values will be recalculated to total 100.

 Significance of Consistency Ratio

 Just below the view showing the prioritization list is a consistency ratio rating scale graphic.
+(See Figure 9.13.)
 It measures how many logical conflicts occur in the driver prioritization.
 If one driver is less important than all the other drivers in one instance, it should not be marked as the most important driver when compared again against the same drivers.
 This would be a logical conflict.

-Figure 9.13: The Consistency Ratio (Source: Advisicon) (09-13-theConsistencyRatio.tif)
+Figure 9.13 Consistency Ratio (09-13-theConsistencyRatio.tif)

+Source: Advisicon

-Normally the consistency ratio will be less than 100% with a number around 75% or higher considered to be a good ratio.
-Very low numbers typically indicate mistakes or inaccuracies and you may want to consider completing a new driver prioritization before accepting a low ratio.
+Normally the consistency ratio is less than 100 percent; a number around 75 percent or higher is considered to be a good ratio.
+Very low numbers typically indicate mistakes or inaccuracies; you may want to consider completing a new driver prioritization before accepting a low ratio.

 Using Project Server to Master Demand Management

-Portfolio Management’s overall aim is to provide an organization with the ability and flexibility to quickly adapt to changing market conditions, make better investment choices for projects and initiatives, and in general allow us to make better informed decisions.
+The overall aim of Portfolio Management[AU: this is the module, right? otherwise term should be lowercase] is to provide an organization with the ability and flexibility to quickly adapt to changing market conditions, make better investment choices for projects and initiatives, and in general make better-informed decisions.
 In order to do that, we need to centrally manage requests for all work and account for the planned and in-flight allocation of all resources.

 In most situations, demand generally exceeds the ability of an organization’s resources to deliver.
-As we discussed in the introduction of this chapter, there are many strategies and priorities for the different business units and departments of the enterprise.
+As discussed in the introduction to this chapter, there are many strategies and priorities for the different business units and departments of the enterprise.
 These requirements eventually result in project requests that need to be reflected in a total demand picture.
-We need an agreed upon mechanism by which we can objectively track and manage demand.
+We need an agreed-on mechanism by which we can objectively track and manage demand.

 Value of Demand Management

 The starting point to good governance and planning is to have a clear and complete understanding of the total work picture and demand for resources in an organization, including both new and in-progress projects.
-Demand Management provides a consolidated view of the total work and resource demand picture across the entire organization.
+Demand management[AU: verify that lowercase is ok throughout] provides a consolidated view of the total work and resource demand picture across the entire organization.

-Demand Management provides us with a detailed understanding of the entire work and resource demand to help align all of the requests for work and resources to the business priorities and capabilities of the organization, using Portfolio Management methods, techniques, and analytics.
+Demand management (DM) provides us with a detailed understanding of the entire work and resource demand to help align all of the requests for work and resources to the business priorities and capabilities of the organization, using portfolio management methods, techniques, and analytics.

-Demand Management provides the ability to:
+DM provides the ability to:

-have a single collection point for the capture of work and resource requests
+Have a single collection point for the capture of work and resource requests.

-provide a starting point for end-to-end insight for stakeholders, eliminating the black hole of requests
+Have a starting point for end-to-end insight for stakeholders, eliminating the black hole of requests.

-make smarter decisions faster (based on the latest demand), collaborating better, and attain optimal return on investment
+Make smarter decisions faster (based on the latest demand), collaborating better, and attain optimal ROI.

-align investment decisions across the organization by having a total view of all work requests
+Align investment decisions across the organization by having a total view of all work requests.

 Role of Demand Management in an Organization